MisterHims/react-tsx/README.md

 ## Introduction

 React-TS is my personal React environment to work.
-It is bootstrapped with Vite and uses Typescript as a programming language.
+It's bootstrapped with Vite and uses Typescript as a programming language.

 Here is the list of all the dependencies and frameworks used with this environment: